artNehai/DesignPatterns/README.md

 Creational
 ==========
 > In software engineering, creational design patterns are design patterns that deal with object creation mechanisms, trying to create objects in a manner suitable to the
-> situation.The basic form of object creation could result in design problems or added complexity to the design.
+> situation.
+The basic form of object creation could result in design problems or added complexity to the design.
 Creational design patterns solve this problem by somehow
 > controlling this object creation.
 >
 >**Source:** [wikipedia.org](http://en.wikipedia.org/wiki/Creational_pattern)